Kate Kühl: Cabaret and theatre

-It was Karsten Kühl who mentioned to his young wife that he had heard that the established cabaretiste Rosa Valetti was planning to set up her own "literary cabaret" upstairs, directly above the Café des Westens.
-Kate Kühl sent the famous artist a letter offering her services and was instantly offered a job by Valetti.
+Karsten Kühl told his young wife that the established cabaretiste Rosa Valetti was planning to set up her own "literary cabaret" upstairs, directly above the Café des Westens.
+Kate Kühl sent the artist a letter offering her services and was instantly offered a job by Valetti.
 Four days after her twenty-first birthday, on 23 December 1920, she made her stage debut, performing a series of chansons to her first cabaret audience.
-Her restrained yet somehow coarse delivery created overnight a completely new style of somehow erotic ballad style cabaret presentation, which she applied effectively to the lyrics of Klabund and Walter Mehring.
+Her restrained yet coarse delivery created overnight a completely new style of erotic ballad style cabaret presentation, which she applied to the lyrics of Klabund and Walter Mehring.
 Her debut did not go unremarked, and she quickly came to know musicians and composers such as Friedrich Hollaender and Werner Richard Heymann.
 She was also befriended by "rival artistes" including Blandine Ebinger and Annemarie Hase.
 But within this circle there was one new friendship which would be more important and long-lasting than any of these others in building and sustaining her artistic career: according to one commentator, for Kühl's idiosyncratic performing style the couplets penned by Kurt Tucholsky resonated just as finely as the songs, chansons and ballads of Mehring or indeed Brecht.
 The first song that Tucholsky both wrote himself and had performed in public, "Schiff ahoi!", was indeed written for "his muse", Kate Kühl.

 The "Cabaret Größenwahn", as it had become known, under the leadership of Rosa Valetti, flourished only briefly.
 Postwar Weimar Germany was overwhelmed by crippling reparation requirements and hyperinflation between 1921 and 1923.
 Many cabaret venues were forced to close down, but some nevertheless survived.
 That was the context in which Trude Hesterberg was able to entice Kühl to work at her cabaret, the Wilde Bühne in the Tingel-Tangel-Theater, at which (again) Kurt Tucholsky was a regular patron.
 Tucholsky's chanson "Die Dorfschöne", dedicated, as he expressed it, to his "Kulicke", dates from this period.
 In February 1924 "Tucho" accepted an offer from Siegfried Jacobsohn which involved moving to Paris as a theatre critic for Die Weltbühne and the Vossische Zeitung, but he retained in frequent contact with her, both on account of his regular trips home to Berlin and through an animated exchange of letters which was at once professional and friendly.
 During the second part of the 1920s, Kühl performed on all Berlin's principal cabaret stages including those at Kabarett der Komiker (KadeKo) at Die Katakombe.
 She also enjoyed professional success on the Berlin theatre stage, appearing on 31 August 1928 at the Theater am Schiffbauerdamm in the premiere of The Threepenny Opera by Kurt Weill und Bertolt Brecht.
 She was engaged to play the part of Lucy, the daughter of the London police chief.